 No matter their age, children can react strongly during emergencies and periods of stress.
 Separation from family and friends, changes to their routines at home and at school, and the anxiety children sense in the adults around them can all have a negative impact on their physical, emotional and mental health.
 When parents and caregivers deal with COVID-19 calmly and confidently, they provide the best support for their children.
 Share the facts in a way they’ll understand, and make sure they know they’re safe and that it’s okay to feel upset or afraid.

 - COVID-19 child care resources

 - Well-being toolkit for children, educators, and parents

 - Supporting teenagers and young adults during the coronavirus crisis

-- Talking with children: Tips for caregivers, parents, and teachers During infectious disease outbreaks
+- Talking with children: Tips for caregivers, parents, and teachers During infectious disease outbreaks (PDF)

 - A guide to parenting through crisis